lter/LTERIM/notes.md

 * really lovely data cover visualizer.
 Show people how remote sensing, multi-spectral systems work.
 Made a nice visualization that allows scientists to make maps that are all over the world. deconstruct how maps are made

-* biodiversity theme at the museum - bioviz
+* biodiversity theme at the museum - BioViz.?

 * people who are non-scientists don't take in the information the way we do. "when people who are non-scientists see shifting colors on a map they say, 'oh, shifting colors on a map, okay'"

+>>> That statement above blows my mind.
+It's very true, and I'm also guilty of it.
+Having a good story-teller -- and more even embeding that story in our visualizations -- that is a key!

 * researchers out of yale - greenhouse gases read experiment

 * storytelling
 * data.gov

 * visualizations embedded within narratives can help people understand and build relationships